Watershed Resources

 Practices and ways you can protect your watershed:

-• Riparian buffer/filter strip areas (trees and grasses) along stream bank corridors reduce bank erosion and filter pollutants
+• Riparian buffer/filter strip areas (trees and grasses) along stream bank corridors reduce bank erosion and filter pollutants.

 • Grassed waterways in water patterns susceptible to erosion; turf-type fescue recommended